 - It is important to ascertain as far as possible the type of asbestos, the duration of exposure and the likely exposure levels.
 You may need to seek advice from occupational hygienists or occupational health specialists.

 - You should keep accurate and detailed records concerning the incident and those persons involved.
-The Control of Asbestos Regulations 2006 requires records to be kept for 40 years.
+The Control of Asbestos Regulations 2012/ (CAR) 2012 requires records to be kept for a minimum of 40 years.